What I learnt about copywriting – and business – at CopyCon

 What does Princess Leia have to do with website copywriting?
 Or Rio Carnival have to do with branding and client relationships?
 And why should we never, never, ever use the word passionate again?

 I explored all these questions and more at this year’s CopyCon, Australia’s copywriting conference.
 I’ve made investing in myself and professional learning a real priority for 2019.
 By learning and growing in my business, I can challenge myself, streamline my processes, and ultimately better serve my clients to make a difference in their business and their lives.
-So, along with 160 other copywriters from around Australia and beyond, I headed to the Arts Centre in Melbourne on May 4th and 5th 2019 for a Star-Wars themed copywriting conference extravaganza.
+So, along with 160 copywriters from around Australia and beyond, I headed to the Arts Centre in Melbourne on May 4th and 5th 2019 for a Star-Wars themed copywriting conference extravaganza.
 And, what a conference it was.

-Here are my five top takeaways gleaned from listening to the expert speakers, networking and bonding with other copywriters and generally soaking up all the copy goodness.
+Here are my top takeaways gleaned from listening to the expert speakers, networking and bonding with other copywriters and generally soaking up all the copy goodness.

 You can change your mindset